-The project will work to develop a European transnational discussion and policy platform that strives to build a community interested to transform this sector and steer it towards low or zero carbon intensity, while keeping a specific focus on the social dimension as tourism continues to generate inequalities.
+Going forward we’ll continue to build European transnational discussions and a policy platform that strives to build community interest in transforming tourism.
+The aim is to steer this sector towards zero carbon intensity, while keeping a specific focus on the social dimension as tourism continues to generate inequalities.